Caution

 - Either

-: - statesnp.ndarray [shape=(…, n_steps,)]
+statesor(states, logp): - statesnp.ndarray [shape=(…, n_steps,)]

 The most likely state sequence.
 If

-contains multiple input channels, then each channel is decoded independently.- logpscalar [float] or np.ndarray
+probcontains multiple input channels, then each channel is decoded independently.- logpscalar [float] or np.ndarray

 If

-, the (unnormalized) log probability ofstates
+return_logp=True, the (unnormalized) log probability ofstatesgiven the observations.

 - Either